Daniel Boys: Career After Any Dream Will Do

 In July 2007, Boys then appeared as Anthony Hope in Stephen Sondheim's Sweeney Todd: The Demon Barber of Fleet Street which was one of the first shows to open at the newly restored Royal Festival Hall.

 In late 2008, Daniel joined the cast of the hit show Avenue Q. For over two years, Daniel played the lead roles of Princeton and Rod.
 He won the "What's on Stage Theatregoers Choice Award" for "Best Takeover in a Role" for his performance.
 On 14 September 2008, Boys performed at Andrew Lloyd Webber's 60th birthday concert in Hyde Park, singing "A Light at the End of the Tunnel" alongside other finalists from the TV series "Any Dream will Do" and "I'd Do Anything".
 The concert was later broadcast by the BBC on Radio 2.

-He also appeared on the BBC programme "Songs of Praise" on 11 January 2009, performing the song "You Know Better than I" from the animated musical "Joseph – King of Dreams".
-In May 2009 (culminating in a performance at the Royal Albert Hall on 1 June 2009) Later in 2009, he then toured with John Barrowman on his Music Music Music tour, singing some solo material from his debut album and a duet with John Barrowman, "I Know Him So Well".
+He also appeared on the BBC programme "Songs of Praise" on 11 January 2009, performing the song "You Know Better than I" from the animated musical Joseph – King of Dreams.
+Later in 2009, he toured with John Barrowman on his Music Music Music tour, singing some solo material from his debut album and a duet with Barrowman, "I Know Him So Well".
 On 6 December 2009, Boys performed with fellow artists in "Christmas in New York" at the Prince of Wales Theatre.
 Among his songs were "Ave Maria" and "Winter Wonderland".
 In 2009 Daniel's debut solo album So Close was released.
 To coincide with the release, Daniel embarked on a series of solo concerts performing at venues such as Leicester Square Theatre, the Delfont Room in the Prince of Wales Theatre, Wilton Music Hall, Greenwich Theatre and three sold-out performances at Pizza on the Park (Jazz Club), London.

 He made his American debut with the show when he performed at Show at Barre (Los Angeles), supported by Broadway actress Megan Hilty, and in Australia he played at both Sydney and the Adelaide Cabaret Festival alongside acts such as Olivia Newton-John and Chita Rivera.